Fitbit/sdk-ifttt-demo/README.md

 # sdk-ifttt-demo

-SDK example which demonstrates how to trigger an IFTTT Webhook from a Fitbit OS device.
+SDK example which demonstrates how to call a web service (REST API) using `fetch()`.

+This project can trigger an IFTTT Webhook using a Fitbit OS device.

 In order to use this demo app, you must create an applet in IFTTT.